aspose-html/Aspose.HTML-Documentation/content/net/message-handlers/popular-use-cases/zip-to-pdf-time-logging/_index.md

 Let's create a custom handler that you can use for custom schema (protocol) implementation.
 Take the next steps:

 1. Use the necessary Namespace, which is the [Aspose.Html.Net](https://apireference.aspose.com/html/net/aspose.html.net).
-2. Define your own CustomSchemaMessageHandler class that will be derived from [MessageHandler](https://apireference.aspose.com/html/net/aspose.html.net/messagehandler) class.
+2. Define your own CustomSchemaMessageHandler class that will be derived from the [MessageHandler](https://apireference.aspose.com/html/net/aspose.html.net/messagehandler) class.
 3. Initialize an instance of the CustomSchemaMessageHandler class and define a Filter property for it.
 4. Create the CustomSchemaMessageFilter class that is derived from the [MessageFilter](https://apireference.aspose.com/html/net/aspose.html.net/messagefilter) class.
 5. Override the [Match()](https://apireference.aspose.com/html/net/aspose.html.net/messagefilter/methods/match) method of the MessageFilter class to implement the custom message handler behaviour.